InbaKrish/Learnings_zettlekasten/Cursor - Context Engineering.md

 - **The Proverb: Better Input = Better Output:** Because models are stateless, the only way to get better performance and output from an LLM is to feed it better input tokens
 - **Our Only Lever:** Aside from training a custom model, curating the context window is the _only_ tool we have to influence the quality of the agent's next action
 - **Avoiding the "Dumb Zone":** The more you fill the 170k+ token context window, the worse your outcomes will get.
 Pushing an agent past roughly 40% capacity with noise and bloated tool outputs forces it into a "dumb zone" where performance drops

+---

+## What's already been handled by Cursor (to Manage the context)?